FakeBuild/Xake/readme.md

 ## Getting started

-Make sure dotnet SDK 2.0+ is installed.
+Make sure dotnet SDK 2.0+ is installed. dotnet 2.1.300+ is required to make production build as it properly write package metadata.

 1. Clone the project: